 The 356 is a lightweight and agile rear engine two-door sports car produced in both hardtop coupes and open bodied cars.
 Engineering developments continued amid the years of manufacturing, adding to its motorsports achievements and popularity.
 Manufacturing began in at Gmünd, Austria in 1948, where around 50 autos were manufactured.
 In 1950 the factory moved to Zuffenhausen, Germany, and general creation of the 356 proceeded until April 1965, well after the replacement 911 made its fall 1963 debut.
 Of the 76,000 initially manufactured, roughly half are still around.

-The first Porsche 911 luxury sports car became famous for durable and distinctive design was introduced in the fall of 1963 and manufactured through 1989.
+The Porsche 911 first generation luxury sports car became famous for durable and distinctive design was introduced in the fall of 1963 and manufactured through 1989.
 It's successor was a modified version, referred to as the Porsche 964 internally, yet still marketed as a Porsche 911, as are present models.

 Mechanically, the 911 was illustrious for being air-cooled and having a engine.
 From the beginning the 911 was modified by both private groups and the factory itself for rallying, racing, and different sorts of automobile competition.
 The first 911 arrangement is regularly referred to as the best competition auto ever, particularly when its varieties are incorporated, essentially the intense 911-determined 935 which was the winner of 24 Hours of Le Mans and other sports car races competing with prototypes.